2024 Magdeburg car attack: Victims

-Suspect
+Perpetrator

 According to information from the Minister-President of Saxony-Anhalt, Reiner Haseloff (CDU), the Saxony-Anhalt Interior Minister Tamara Zieschang (CDU), as well as Die Welt and Der Spiegel, the suspect was named as "Taleb A." due to German privacy laws.

-Details released by authorities led foreign media outlets to identify Taleb A. as Taleb Al-Abdulmohsen, a 50-year-old doctor from Saudi Arabia who lives in Bernburg and worked as a psychologist and psychiatrist in a correctional facility in a clinic in Bernburg.
+Details released by authorities led foreign media outlets to identify Taleb A. as Taleb Al-Abdulmohsen, a 50-year-old doctor from Saudi Arabia who lived in Bernburg and worked as a psychologist and psychiatrist in a correctional facility in a clinic in Bernburg.
 He was described by German authorities as "Islamophobic".

-The suspect immigrated to Germany in March 2006, was recognized as a refugee in July 2016 and has a settlement permit and thus a residence permit.
+Taleb A. immigrated to Germany in March 2006, was recognized as a refugee in July 2016 and has a settlement permit and thus a residence permit.

 According to India Today, Abdulmohsen is wanted by Saudi Arabia on charges related to terrorism and human trafficking of people from Saudi Arabia and Persian Gulf states to the European Union.
 Despite Saudi Arabia's extradition request, Germany granted him political asylum in 2016, citing concerns over his safety and rights if he were returned to Saudi Arabia.
 The German government refused to extradite him, citing a lack of due process in Saudi Arabia.

 The Saudi Arabian government warned German security authorities about Abdulmohsen three times between November 2023 and September 2024.

 Saudi officials said he was dangerous and a potential threat to Saudi diplomats.
 Germany dismissed the warning, viewing it as targeting against a dissident who said he had abandoned Islam which is a capital crime in Saudi Arabia.

 Abdulmohsen has been described in media reports as an ex-Muslim opposed to Islam and Muslims.

 Der Spiegel reported that he used his web forum wearesaudis.net and Twitter to help other Saudis escape to Germany.
 Abdulmohsen's X account was focused on anti-Islam themes and criticism of Islam and he congratulated Muslims who left the religion.
-He also described himself as a former Muslim and criticized German authorities for failing to combat the "Islamism of Europe" and supported the far-right Alternative for Germany (AfD) party.
+He also described himself as a former Muslim and criticized German authorities for failing to combat the "Islamism of Europe" and supported the far-right AfD party.
 He was described as an activist who helped Saudi women flee their homeland and he appeared to be focused on his theory that "German authorities have been targeting Saudi asylum seekers."